rhelmus/virtmem/doc/manual.md

 Two interfaces exist to actually use virtual memory.

-The first approach is to use interface with raw memory directly through functions defined in virtmem::BaseVAlloc (e.g. [read()](@ref virtmem::BaseVAlloc::read) and [write()](@ref virtmem::BaseVAlloc::write)).
+The first approach is to interface with raw memory directly through functions defined in virtmem::BaseVAlloc (e.g. [read()](@ref virtmem::BaseVAlloc::read) and [write()](@ref virtmem::BaseVAlloc::write)).
 Although dealing with raw memory might be slightly more efficient performance wise, this approach is not recommended as